OWASP/owasp-summit-2017/Outcomes/Education/Teaching-Attacker-Perspective-to-Developers/Antipatterns.md

 ### Outcomes

-Good trainers will be aware of, and will avoid, the antipatterns listed below.
+Good trainers will be aware of and avoid, the antipatterns listed below.

 #### ZAP'n'Burp